jmwestenberg/jmwestenberg/README.md

 Hi there 👋
-I'm Joe, a Quantitative Analyst at ACES Power Marketing.
+I'm Joe, a Quantitative Analyst.
+I received my Ph.D. in Economics at Indiana University in 2022.
 My research interests are in Industrial Organization, Political Economy, and Applied Micro in general.
 Other interests: coding and data visualization.

 📫 How to reach me: